 Gillian Apter* founded The LinguaArts Company in 1997 to promote the integration of theatre as an educational and cultural tool for Spanish schools.
-Based in Madrid, we produce and promote four different theatrical shows each academic season which are either totally in English or with a small amount of Spanish to boost the understanding of our audiences: Spanish school students of all ages between the ages of three to eighteen.
+Based in Madrid, we produce and promote four different theatrical shows each academic season - 100% in English - for students aged between three to eighteen years.

 With our productions, we aim to achieve several goals: